alex-i0/yelp_camp/README.md

-# yelp_camp
+# Kanata

-Yelp Camp is a complex web application based on MEN stack.
+Kanata is a complex web application based on MEN stack.

 To run application: